Living-with-machines/alto2txt2fixture/docs/tutorial/first-steps.md

 ### Downloading local copies of `alto2txt` on your computer

-!!! attention "This option will take up a lot of hard drive space" As of the time of writing, downloading all of `alto2txt`’s metadata takes up about 185GB on your local drive.
+!!! warning "This option will take up a lot of hard drive space"

+    As of the time of writing, downloading all of `alto2txt`’s metadata takes up about 185GB on your local drive.

 You do not have to download all of the collections or all of the zip files for each collection, as long as you are aware that the resulting fixtures will be limited in scope.

 #### Step 1: Log in to Azure using Microsoft Azure Storage Explorer